mafifafm/pxt-microbit/docs/courses/csintro/radio/unplugged.md

 On that page you should be able to copy the JavaScript code, then go to your MakeCode JavaScript editor and paste the JavaScript code into the window.

 Then click the Download button to download this program onto your Ragga.
-This code should be downloaded onto all of your students’ micro:bits as well as your own.
+This code should be downloaded onto all of your students’ Raggas as well as your own.

 This activity works best in an open area.
 If it’s possible to go outside, that works even better!
 To set up the game, the teacher should press the A + B buttons on his or her device.
 This will register all of the student devices and establish the teacher’s Ragga as the Master device.